rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

-Second, render those list of reactions again in one of your React components.
-Again, you can implement dedicated List and Item components, such as ReactionsList and ReactionItem, for it.
-That's up to you as another exercise to keep the code for this application readable and maintainable for yourself.
+Second, render the list of reactions in one of your React components again.
+Implement dedicated List and Item components, such as ReactionsList and ReactionItem for it.
+As an exercise, try keeping the code for this application readable and maintainable.

 {{< highlight javascript "hl_lines=10 11 12 13 14" >}}
 const Repository = ({ repository }) => (